Mjz86/c_colon/mcc.md

 - dynamic function contract tracking:

-any dyncontract function who's adresss is captured for dynamic calls must have a pointer-sized function pointer before the function's code itself.
+any dyncontract function who's address is captured for dynamic calls must have a pointer-sized function pointer before the function's code itself.

 this function pointer is the contract checked F pointer , it points to the contract handler,